 You can just spread it on bread, add it to a salad with pears and walnuts or melt it into a pasta sauce.

 There is panettone and panettone.
-The artisan one is obviously to be preferred from the mass industrial production for both flavor and quality of the ingredients.
-So even if you are not in Milan for Christmas, stop at a bakery and order it there rather than a store.
+The artisan one is obviously to be preferred to mass industrial production for both flavor and quality of the ingredients.
+So even if you are not in Milan for Christmas, stop at a bakery and order it there rather than at a store.

-The typical recipe from Milan consists of a slow leavening and the addition of raisin and candied fruit for extra sweetness.
+The typical recipe from Milan consists of a slow leavening and the addition of raisins and candied fruit for extra sweetness.

 Trentino Alto Adige – Traditional Italian meals from Trento and Trentino Alto Adige northern region

-Probably the first traditional dish a local will mention when asked, “canederli” are made of stale bread, milk, eggs and cheese to which they add other ingredients for an extra taste, such as speck cured meat, sausage or veggies.
+What to eat in Italy if you are in Trentino Alto Adige?
+Probably the first traditional dish a local will mention when asked, “canederli” is made of stale bread, milk, eggs, and cheese to which they add other ingredients for an extra taste, such as speck cured meat, sausage, or veggies.

 Literally “monk stranglers”, these are hearty dumplings made with stale bread mixed with either spinach or chards.
 In Trentino Alto Adige, this was also a dish of the poor used to recycle old bread.

 They are usually served with melted butter and cheese, sometimes with the addition of crunchy pieces of speck cured meat and “finferli” mushrooms.